 Students research and write about a subject of their choice, under the guidance of a faculty sponsor.
-The project should address an area of interest articulated by the student emerging from a semester of research and reflection.
+The essay addresses an original thesis formulated by the student, emerging from a semester of research and reflection.
 Students use this project to develop and integrate knowledge gained in previous academic work or they elect to investigate new subjects.
-HONS-290 is convened by the Honors Program Director or Associate Director and one of the university's professional librarians who provides support for student projects.
-Students must enroll in HONS-290 and complete the project either in the fall or spring term of their sophomore year in order to remain members of the Honors Program.
+HONS-290 is convened by the Honors Program director or associate director and one of the university's professional librarians.
+It provides support for essay students.
+Students must enroll in HONS-290 and complete an essay in either the fall or spring term of the sophomore year in order to remain members of the Honors Program.
 2 SH.
 CC: Writing Intensive.